 \subsection{Reverse Engineering}

-\textbf{Experimental Setup:} \modelname~is evaluated on three test datasets: DeepCAD~\cite{wu2021deepcad} ($8046$ models), Fusion360~\cite{willis2021fusion} ($1725$ models), and CC3D~\cite{mallis2023sharp} ($2973$ models).
-Unlike baseline methods which are typically trained on DeepCAD~\cite{wu2021deepcad}, \modelname~is trained solely on our synthetic dataset, making all experiments cross-dataset evaluations.
-The point clouds are obtained by sampling points on the meshes for DeepCAD and Fusion360, while CC3D provides actual 3D scans of CAD models.
+\textbf{Experimental Setup:} \modelname~is evaluated on three test datasets: DeepCAD~\cite{wu2021deepcad} ($8046$ models), Fusion360~\cite{willis2021fusion} ($1725$ models), and the real-world CC3D~\cite{mallis2023sharp} ($2973$ models).
+The point clouds are obtained by sampling points on the meshes for DeepCAD and Fusion360.
+The CC3D dataset provides a real-world scenario with input point clouds sampled from actual 3D scans of CAD models containing surface noise, smoothed edges and missing parts (see supplementary materials for more details).
 Implementation details are provided in the supplementary.

 \textbf{Metrics:} To evaluate the quality of the predicted CAD sketch-extrude sequences, we use three metrics: Chamfer Distance (CD)~\cite{khan2024cad}, Intersection over Union (IoU)~\cite{ma2024draw}, and Invalidity Ratio (IR)~\cite{wu2021deepcad}.
 We report both mean and median CD values computed using $8192$ points to assess geometric accuracy.
 Reported CD values have been multiplied by $10^3$.
 The IoU is computed from the resulting CAD model meshes and expressed as a percentage.
-The IR indicates the percentage of generated sequences that fail to produce a valid CAD model, with values below 1\% considered negligible.
-Note that \modelname~aims to predict a plausible CAD sketch-extrude sequence that reconstructs the geometry given a point cloud and not necessarily approximating the ground-truth parametric sequence.
-As a result, we did not include parameter-level metrics reported in~\cite{ma2024draw,khan2024cad,dupont2024transcad}.
+The IR indicates the percentage of generated sequences that fail to produce a valid CAD model.